laminas/laminas-di/doc/book/zend.di.definitions.md

 ## RuntimeDefinition

-The default DefinitionList instantiated by Zend\\Di\\Di, when no other DefinitionList is provided, has as Definition\\RuntimeDefinition baked-in.
+The default DefinitionList instantiated by Laminas\\Di\\Di, when no other DefinitionList is provided, has as Definition\\RuntimeDefinition baked-in.
 The RuntimeDefinition will respond to query's about classes by using Reflection.
 This Runtime definitions uses any available information inside methods: their signature, the names of parameters, the type-hints of the parameters, and the default values to determine if something is optional or required when making a call to that method.
-The more explicit you can be in your method naming and method signatures, the easier of a time Zend\\Di\\Definition\\RuntimeDefinition will have determining the structure of your code.
+The more explicit you can be in your method naming and method signatures, the easier of a time Laminas\\Di\\Definition\\RuntimeDefinition will have determining the structure of your code.

 This is what the constructor of a RuntimeDefinition looks like: